mystilleef/eclipse4-smartsave/com.laboki.eclipse.e4.plugin.autosave/README.md

 WARNING!
 --------
-This plugin for development and testing ONLY.
+This plugin is for development and testing ONLY.
 Please don't distribute it.
 It's not feature complete or extensively tested!

 AUTOSAVE
 --------
 It's the 21st century.
-Forcing developers to press [ctrl+s] should be outlawed.
-Applications should always and automatically preserve all states!
-This is a plugin for Eclipse 4 to automatically save files.
-You should never have to worry about saving your files ever!
-With this plugin it should always be saved.
+Pressing [ctrl+s] should be outlawed.
+Applications should always preserve states!
+This Eclipse 4 plugin automatically saves your files.
+Why?
+Because you have better things to do with your time than worry about losing your files.

 CURRENT FEATURES
 ----------------